Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 Below are the basic ways in which you can use your swarm.
 In all cases, X is equal to the size of the swarm.
 If it ever becomes relevant, for every two Swarm Size, the Swarm’s effective rank increases (Size 1-2 is E, 3-4 is D, etc to a maximum of A), the Swarm uses your NDB when called for, and any Wounds the Swarm inflicts are considered Energy Wounds.

 *Deploy (Speed X)* – This creates a cloud of Kikaichuu around you that extends X yard(s) out from you.
 You gain an upkeep equal to X/3 (round up).
 You can have multiple different swarms active, adding the size of all swarms together to determine your total Upkeep.
+Tags: Preparation

 *Return (Speed X/2 or +X/2, Interrupt)* – As long as you are within your swarm’s area, you can recall your deployed Kikaichuu.
 An Aburame may do this as an Interrupt to have them return to their body as they dodge an attack; a successful dodge means they return without being hit, while a failure means they are hit, and any remaining Swarm Size after the attack is resolved is returned to the Aburame.